ravi-del/blah-blah/README_waybill.md

 The API gets all Lots of a particular client from __Lots Table__ using Table index created around Client IDs and sends these in the response.

 #### 4. Create Dynamic Waybill
-This API dynamically creates one waybill for a client.
+This API dynamically creates one waybill for a client.</br>
 The API does the following steps:
 * It checks in guava cache if the prefix belongs to the same client.
 If yes, it will proceed to the next step else, it reserves the prefix in the __Prefix Table__ for that specific client and updates it in the guava cache.
 * It gets and updates the starting sequence for generating waybills from __Client Sequence Table__.